Contact us whenever you need it!

 • How and why the information is being shared

-However, several scenarios could lead to the agreement being legally invalid.
-This we will explore more below.
+However, several scenarios could lead to the agreement being legally invalid, as outlined below.

 It is important to remember that for the document to be enforceable it must be clear on certain details.
 You could find that a court will throw out a case you bring against a violating party if any of the following is true: